-- 1) there are significant benefits of moving to a triennial assessment frequency in terms of freeing Secretariat resources to conduct other quantitative analyses (see para.
+- there are significant benefits of moving to a triennial assessment frequency in terms of freeing Secretariat resources to conduct other quantitative analyses (see para.
 22); and - 2) the MSE analysis showed no apparent cost of triennial assessment in terms of lost yield or increased interannual variability in TCEY

 There are trade-offs between the yield, the variability of yield, and the probability that the spawning biomass reaches levels below what has been observed in recent years.
-The largest effect on yield was the fishing intensity with a reduction of about 1.3 Mlbs in the TCEY, on average, for every 1% increase in the SPR.
-Variability did not change much across fishing intensities, but was greatly affected by the assessment frequency.
-The chance that spawning biomass would be less than what was observed in recent years is reduced with a reduction in fishing intensity.
-The usefulness of the MSE is to highlight these trade-offs for decision-makers.
+The largest effect on yield was due to changes in the fishing intensity, with a reduction of about 1.3 Mlbs in the TCEY, on average, for every 1% increase in the SPR.
+Interannual variability in the TCEY did not change much across fishing intensities lower than F{SPR=46}%, but increased more rapidly at F{SPR=43}% and greater.
+The interannual variability in the TCEY was reduced when moving to less frequent assessments and determining the reference TCEY from the change in the O32 FISS WPUE.
+The chance that spawning biomass would be less than what was observed in recent years is also reduced with a reduction in fishing intensity.
+The MSAB made a recommendation to update the interim reference management procedure to a triennial stock assessment frequency using the change in the O32 FISS WPUE in non-assessment years and an SPR of 46% in assessment years to determine the reference TCEY: